 SEA Topic Likely effect?
-Y/N Description of effect Effect likely to be significant in the context of SEA?
+Y/N Description of effect Effect likely to be significant in the context of SEA? housing site would have a significant effect on the integrity of this Conservation Area.
 In terms of the listed buildings present in the Parish the proposed allocation is unlikely to affect the setting of these features of cultural heritage importance, including the three Grade II Listed Buildings in Wellsborough, due to the siting of the proposed allocation in relation to these assets.
+In addition, planning permission has been granted for the development of this allocation and works have commenced.
+Neighbourhood Plan policy with respect to this site, is to ensure that any variations to the development stick to key guiding principles and that the identified housing requirement is met.
 In addition, the Sheepy Parish Neighbourhood Plan focuses on protecting and enhancing the historic environment and key features of historic importance.
 Therefore, effects are unlikely to be significant in the context of the SEA Directive.
-Landscape (Including landscape and townscape quality) Y Direct effects from the Sheepy Parish Neighbourhood Plan on landscape and townscape character have the potential to take place from housing allocation taken forward through the plan.
+Landscape (Including landscape and townscape quality) Y Direct effects from the Sheepy Parish Neighbourhood Plan on landscape and townscape character have the potential to take place from the housing allocation taken forward through the plan.
 In terms of landscape quality, no 'sensitive areas' as defined by the NPPG are present in the Neighbourhood Area.
-The likelihood of significant effects on the integrity of the Conservation Area are also likely to be limited by the implementation of design guidance put forward through the Sheepy Parish Neighbourhood Plan, the Plan's focus on protecting and enhancing the historic environment and landscape of the Neighbourhood Area and the Plan's focus on protecting key features of importance for the historic environment.
-Overall, the Sheepy Parish Neighbourhood Plan's focus on protecting and enhancing the landscape/townscape of the Neighbourhood Area and protecting key features of importance for the historic environment will deliver positive effects on landscape and townscape quality and facilitate enhancements.
+The likelihood of significant effects on the integrity of the Conservation Area are also likely to be limited by the implementation of the Design Guide put forward through the Sheepy Parish Neighbourhood Plan, the Plan's focus on protecting and enhancing the historic environment and landscape of the Neighbourhood Area and the Plan's focus on protecting key features of importance for the historic environment.
+Overall, the Sheepy Parish Neighbourhood Plan's focus on protecting and enhancing the

+SEA Topic Likely effect?
+Y/N Description of effect Effect likely to be significant in the context of SEA? landscape/townscape of the Neighbourhood Area and protecting key features of importance for the historic environment will deliver positive effects on landscape and townscape quality and facilitate enhancements.
 Therefore, potential effects on landscape character and townscape quality are unlikely to be significant in the context of the SEA Directive.